Spike (missile): Marketing

 In order to facilitate the selling of the weapon system in Europe, the company EuroSpike GmbH was formed in Germany.
 Its shareholders are Diehl Defence (40%), Rheinmetall Defence Electronics (40%) and Rafael via ERCAS B.V (20%).
 ERCAS B.V. is a Dutch holding company owned 100% by Rafael.

 EuroSpike GmbH is located in Röthenbach, Germany.
 The European variant of the Spike weapon system differs a little from the Israeli version and is marketed under the name EuroSpike.

 The missiles were also marketed and produced under license in Singapore by ST Engineering.

 For other areas of the world, Rafael Advanced Defense Systems Ltd. is solely responsible.

+Rafael state over 40,000 missiles had been delivered to 41 countries by 2023, of which about 7,000 had been used in trials, training, and combat.